 Access and Availability

 Material may be accessed through the Cultural Collections Reading Room in the Baillieu Library.
 Requests for material can be made online prior to visiting the reading room.
-To request material, please use our online request form.
+To request material, please register and order here.